OpenEvalProject/evals/manuscripts/elife-52258/v4/manuscript.md

 Together, these data suggest that specific electrophysiological features of SCs may be modified by experience of large environments.
 After accounting for housing, significant inter-animal variation remains, suggesting that additional mechanisms acting at the level of animals rather than individual neurons also determine differences between SCs.

-## Inter-animal differences remain after accounting for additional experimental parameters
+### Inter-animal differences remain after accounting for additional experimental parameters

 To address the possibility that other experimental or biological variables could contribute to inter-animal differences, we evaluated the effects of home cage size (Supplementary files 3–4), brain hemisphere (Supplementary file 5), mediolateral position (Figure 4—figure supplement 1 and Supplementary file 6), the identity of the experimenter (Supplementary file 7) and time since slice preparation (Supplementary files 8 and 9).
 Several of the variables influenced some measured electrophysiological features, for example properties primarily related to the action potential waveform depended on the mediolateral position of the recorded neuron (Supplementary file 6; Canto and Witter, 2012; Yoshida et al., 2013), but significant inter-animal differences remained after accounting for each variable.
 We carried out further analyses using models that included housing, mediolateral position, experimenter identity and the direction in which sequential recordings were obtained as fixed effects (Supplementary file 10), and using models fit to minimal datasets in which housing, mediolateral position and the recording direction were identical (Supplementary file 11).
 These analyses again found evidence for significant inter-animal differences.

 Inter-animal differences could arise if the health of the recorded neurons differed between brain slices.
 To minimize this possibility, we standardized our procedures for tissue preparation (see 'Materials and methods'), such that slices were of consistent high quality as assessed by low numbers of unhealthy cells and by visualization of soma and dendrites of neurons in the slice.
 Several further observations are consistent with comparable quality of slices between experiments.
 First, if the condition of the slices had differed substantially between animals, then in better quality slices, it should be easier to record from more neurons, in which case features that depend on tissue quality would correlate with the number of recorded neurons.
 However, the majority (10/12) of the electrophysiological features were not significantly (p>0.2) associated with the number of recorded neurons (Supplementary file 12).
 Second, analyses of inter-animal differences that focus only on data from animals for which >35 recordings were made, which should only be feasible with uniformly high-quality brain slices, are consistent with conclusions from analysis of the larger dataset (Supplementary file 13).
 Third, the conditional R2 values of electrophysiological features of L2PCs are much lower than those for SCs recorded under the same experimental conditions (Table 1 and Supplementary file 1), suggesting that inter-animal variation may be specific to SCs and cannot be explained by slice conditions.
 Together, these analyses indicate that differences between animals remain after accounting for experimental and technical factors that might contribute to variation in the measured features of SCs.

-## The distribution of intrinsic properties is consistent with a continuous rather than a modular organization
+### The distribution of intrinsic properties is consistent with a continuous rather than a modular organization

 The dorsoventral organization of SC integrative properties is well established, but whether this results from within animal variation consistent with a small number of discrete set points that underlie a modular organization (Figure 1B) is unclear.
 To evaluate modularity, we used datasets with n ≥ 34 SCs (N = 15 mice, median age = 37 days, age range = 18–43 days).
 We focus initially on rheobase, which is the property with the strongest correlation to dorsoventral location, and resonant frequency, which is related to the oscillatory dynamics underlying dorsoventral tuning in some models of grid firing (e.g. Burgess et al., 2007; Giocomo et al., 2007).
 For n ≥ 34 SCs, we expect that if properties are modular, then this would be detected by the modified gap statistic in at least 50% of animals (Figure 1—figure supplements 2C and 3).
 By contrast, we find that for datasets from the majority of animals, the modified gap statistic identifies only a single mode in the distribution of rheobase values (Figure 5A and Figure 6) (N = 13/15) and of resonant frequencies (Figure 5B and Figure 6) (N = 14/15), indicating that these properties have a continuous rather than a modular distribution.
 Consistent with this, smoothed distributions did not show clearly separated peaks for either property (Figure 5).
 The mean and 95% confidence interval for the probability of evaluating a dataset as clustered (pdetect) was 0.133 and 0.02–0.4 for rheobase and 0.067 and 0.002–0.32 for resonant frequency.
 These values of pdetect were not significantly different from the proportions expected given the false positive rate of 0.1 in the complete absence of clustering (p=0.28 and 0.66, binomial test).
 Thus, the rheobase and resonant frequency of SCs, although depending strongly on a neuron’s dorsoventral position, do not have a detectable modular organization.

 ![Figure 5.](https://cdn.elifesciences.org/articles/52258/elife-52258-fig5-v4.jpg)

 **Figure 5.:** (A, B) Rheobase (A) and resonant frequency (B) are plotted as a function of dorsoventral position separately for each animal.
 Marker color and type indicate the age and housing conditions of the animal (‘+’ standard housing, ‘x’ large housing).
 KSDs (arbitrary bandwidth, same for all animals) are also shown.
-The number of clusters in the data (kest) is indicated for each animal ().k^
+The number of clusters in the data (kest) is indicated for each animal ($k^$).

 ![Figure 6.](https://cdn.elifesciences.org/articles/52258/elife-52258-fig6-v4.jpg)

-**Figure 6.:** (A, B) Histograms showing the kest () counts across all mice for each different measured sub-threshold (k^A) and supra-threshold (B) intrinsic property.
+**Figure 6.:** (A, B) Histograms showing the kest ($k^$) counts across all mice for each different measured sub-threshold (A) and supra-threshold (B) intrinsic property.
 The maximum k evaluated was 8.
 The proportion of each measured property with kest>1 was compared using binomial tests (with N = 15) to the proportion expected if the underlying distribution of that property is always clustered with all separation between modes ≥5 standard deviations (pink text), or if the underlying distribution of the property is uniform (purple text).
-For all measured properties, the values of kest () were indistinguishable (p>0.05) from the data generated from a uniform distribution and differed from the data generated from a multi-modal distribution (p<1×10k^−6).
+For all measured properties, the values of kest ($k^$) were indistinguishable (p>0.05) from the data generated from a uniform distribution and differed from the data generated from a multi-modal distribution (p<1×10−6).

 When we investigated the other measured integrative properties, we also failed to find evidence for modularity.
 Across all properties, for any given property, at most 3 out of 15 mice were evaluated as having a clustered organization using the modified gap statistic (Figure 6).
 This does not differ significantly from the proportion expected by chance when no modularity is present (p>0.05, binomial test).
 Consistent with this, the average proportion of datasets evaluated as modular across all measured features was 0.072 ± 0.02 (± SEM), which is similar to the expected false-positive rate.
 By contrast, the properties of grid firing fields previously recorded with tetrodes in behaving animals (Stensola et al., 2012) were detected as having a modular organization using the modified gap statistic (Figure 1—figure supplement 5).
 For seven grid-cell datasets with n ≥ 20, the mean for pdetect is 0.86, with 95% confidence intervals of 0.42 to 0.996.
 We note here that discontinuity algorithms that were previously used to assess the modularity of grid field properties (Giocomo et al., 2014; Stensola et al., 2012) did indicate significant modularity in the majority of the intrinsic properties measured in our dataset (N = 13/15 and N = 12/15, respectively), but this was attributable to false positives resulting from the relatively even sampling of recording locations (see Figure 1—figure supplement 4A).
 Therefore, we conclude that it is unlikely that any of the intrinsic integrative properties of SCs that we examined have organization within individual animals resembling the modular organization of grid cells in behaving animals.

-## Multiple sources of variance contribute to diversity in stellate cell intrinsic properties
+### Multiple sources of variance contribute to diversity in stellate cell intrinsic properties

 Finally, because many of the measured electrophysiological features of SCs emerge from shared ionic mechanisms (Dodson et al., 2011; Garden et al., 2008; Pastoll et al., 2012a), we asked whether dorsoventral tuning reflects a single core mechanism and whether inter-animal differences are specific to this mechanism or manifest more generally.